-Table 26: Memory Access types
+Table 25: Memory Access types for immediate breakpoints

 Note: Immediate breakpoints do not stop execution at all; they only suspend it temporarily.
-See Using breakpoints in the simulator, page 173.
+See Using breakpoints in the simulator, page 159.

 You should connect an action to the breakpoint.
 Specify an expression, for instance a C-SPY macro function, which is evaluated when the breakpoint is triggered and the condition is true.